-The goal of quality enhancement of the schemes should not solely be driven the unemployed who make use of vouchers.
+The goal of quality enhancement of the schemes should not solely be achieved by the unemployed who make use of vouchers.
 Thus, an additional quality management was set up.
-Since 2003 only those measures can be approved for further vocational training measures that have an overall continuance forecast of at least 70 percent for participants.
+Since 2003 only those measures that have an overall continuance forecast of at least 70 percent for participants can be approved for providing training.
 In this case this is the time-related continuance rate of prior training measures (percentage of graduates whose unemployment spell ended within six months after the measure).
 Furthermore, the development of the regional labor market and expected labor demand are relevant for the rating of a measure.
 The measure-related continuance rate is also an indicator for the quality control of measures and educational institutions by the FEA, which is incorporated in the Agency's annual training target schedule.

-The training target schedule of the Labor Agencies, which for the first time had been adopted for the year 2004 on October 31, 2003, will once a year record the results of the quality check of measures and providers of measures conducted by the Labor Agencies.
+The training target schedule of the Labor Agencies, which was first introduced for the year 2004 on October 31, 2003, will record the results of the quality check of measures and quality check of training providers conducted by the Labor Agencies once a year.
 The training target schedule is thus to facilitate the institutionalization of the above mentioned 70 percent regulations.

-Since the middle of 2004, when the "Approval and Admission Ordinance of Continuing Training" went into effect on July, 1 2004, a third party certification agency has to certify that educational institutions and offers of further vocational training comply with legal requirements.
+After the "Approval and Admission Ordinance of Continuing Training" went into effect on July, 1 2004, a third party certification agency has to certify that educational institutions and courses of further vocational training comply with legal requirements.
 Employment offices fulfilled this task themselves before.
-The ordinance provides that the transition to the new certification and approval procedure will be finished by the end of 2005.
+The ordinance postulates that the transition to the new certification and approval procedure will be finished by the end of 2005.
 This ensures that providers of continuing training and certifiers have reasonable time to prepare for the new procedure.
-The labor agencies pay maintenance allowances and training fees for further vocational training only if the expert third party certification agency has ascertained that the educational institution and its training offers are in keeping with legal requirements.
-The independent, private third party certification agencies may award an educational institution a certificate after a successful assessment of its training offers and said institution itself, which may include an on site inspection.
+The labor agencies pay maintenance allowances and training fees for further vocational training only if the third party certification agency has verified that the educational institution and its training courses are followed legal requirements.
+The independent, private third party certification agencies may award an educational institution a certificate after a successful assessment of the institution and its training courses, which may include an on site inspection.
 The ordinance governs details of the certification process and particularly substantiates the requirements in terms of quality of the educational institution and its training offers.
-Moreover, it facilitates and quickens the approval for training courses of educational institutions which have quality management at their disposal.
+Moreover, it facilitates and speeds up the approval for training courses of educational institutions which have quality management at their disposal.
 The qualification and independence of the certification agencies must be checked and confirmed by an approval department with the FEA.
-The approval department gets support from an advisory board, which may express recommendations concerning the approval and certification process.
+The approval department is supported by an advisory board, which may express recommendations on the approval and certification process.